1,000,000 free RPC requestsJust a wallet, via x402.

 Who can submit feedback?

-Anyone with an Ethereum wallet.
-The contract recovers the client address from the signature, so feedback is attributable to a specific signer.
+Anyone with an Ethereum wallet, except the agent owner or an approved operator on reference deployments.
+The transaction sender is recorded as the client address, so feedback is attributable to a specific wallet.
 Sybil resistance is left to indexers — this explorer’s reputation formula penalizes feedback from low-history wallets.

 What's a feedback tag?